GrimLink/dotfiles/brew/README.md

 I find Homebrew to be a very easy-to-use and reliable package manager.
 It has a wide range of packages available, and it is constantly being updated with new packages.

 I highly recommend Homebrew to anyone who is looking for a way to manage their software on macOS.

+## Whats inside

+Pease see each file for what is added.

+### Dev

+Dev also adds framework specific tools for;

+- Wordpress
+- Shopware